josephtkim/LoRA-fine-tune-RoBERTa/README.md

-# Finetuning RoBERTa with LoRA
+# Fine-tuning RoBERTa with LoRA

 ### Introduction
-This notebook goes over how to add LoRA layers into the RoBERTa base model and then finetune it on the Yelp Reviews polarity dataset.
+This notebook goes over how to add LoRA layers into the RoBERTa base model and then fine-tune it on the Yelp Reviews polarity dataset.

 LoRA (Low-Rank Adaption) is a PEFT (Parameter Efficient Fine Tuning) technique to fine-tune models while reducing the required amount of resources such as memory.